-Has your test kit expired or been misplaced?
+Has your test kit expired or have you misplaced it?

-These easy steps to help reduce your risk of bowel cancer.
+These easy steps help reduce your risk of bowel cancer.

-Around your 50th birthday, you will get a pre-invitation letter in the mail.
-This letter tells you about the National Bowel Cancer Screening Program and why it’s important to screen.
-A few weeks later, you will get your invitation and test kit in the mail.
+After turning 50, you will get a letter in the mail telling you about the National Bowel Cancer Screening Program, and why it’s important to screen.
+The letter will also let you know that you will be getting your free bowel screening kit in the mail soon.

 About the test kit

 The program sends out Eiken OC-Sensor kits.
-These high performance kits are used widely in Australia and overseas.
-This is what it looks like:
+These are used widely in Australia and overseas.
+This is what the test kit packaging looks like:

 3. Do the test and send it back